📍 Where can I find this module?

 Direct creation #

-If the initial progressinvoice already existsselect the previous progress invoice (from the Progress Invoicing group), again after selecting the customer account.
+If the invoice progressinvoice already exists, you should select the previous invoice (from the Invoicing group), always after selecting the customer account.
 The detail lines will be added automatically.

 When the invoice is saved, the progress number is automatically incremented according to the previous progress invoice selected.

-It is possible to duplicate an existing invoice .
-In this case, you must select a new invoice from the previous progress invoice.
-The detail lines will then be updated automatically.
+You can duplicate an invoice .
+In this case, it is **essential** to select a previous invoice .
+The detail lines will then update automatically.

 Creating from a quote #